Resources & FAQ

 Who makes the final selection decision?

 For the nonprofit track, final selection authority rests with Flourish Fund.
-For the social enterprise track, final selection authority rests with Eagle Ventures.
-Both tracks use shared judges and aligned criteria for innovation and impact.
+For the social enterprise track, final selection authority rests with Eagle Freedom Fund II.

 Will we receive feedback?

-Finalists receive detailed feedback and event guidance.
-All applicants receive status updates once decisions are finalized.
+Finalists receive guidance ahead of the announcement event.
+All applicants will be notified of their status once decisions are finalized.

 Can we reapply in future rounds?